 Sure, introduce formal tummy time if you want to but, alongside this, do what your granny did and allow your baby lots of natural opportunities in your loving arms to workout and power-up.
 Just don’t forget to buy those cupboard locks!

 What are the benefits of tummy time?

 - Develops muscle strength - Tummy time is a great way of developing your baby's muscle strength.
-They will eventually develop enough strength in their neck, head, arms and legs, so that they can hold themselves up and eventually starting crawling.
+They will eventually develop enough strength in their neck, head, arms and legs, so that they can hold themselves up and eventually start crawling.

 - Encourages head control - Encouraging head control is important as once your baby has mastered this, every other milestone will follow.
 Tummy time encourages your baby to start moving and lifting their head a little at a time so that they can explore their surroundings better, and eventually they will be able to hold their own head up and look towards sounds and toys around the room.

 - Helps to prevent flat head - Babies can develop a flat spot on the back of their head if they spend a lot of time laid on their backs, so laying them down for tummy time is a great way of preventing it.

 - Eases gas pain - A baby with trapped wind is not a happy baby and it can be quite distressing, but the gentle pressure on their stomach from tummy time can help relieve gas.
 Just make sure you wait at least 20 minutes after your baby has fed before starting tummy time.

 - Stimulates senses and cognitive development - Babies develop in so many ways in the first few months, and tummy time can help with cognitive development.
 They will start to turn their heads towards different sounds that they hear, and eventually rotate on their tummies to look for sounds.
 They also become more aware of different textures and surfaces when they are on their tummy, as they can feel the floor beneath their hands.